-When you’re discussing a thorny issue, or trying to resolve a conflict with a loved one – or you’re mediating 2 kids who’d love to punch each other out – you may want to try either of these techniques:
+Let’s face it – no one is ever going to agree 24/7.
+Whether you’re discussing a thorny issue, trying to resolve a conflict with a loved one, or you’re mediating 2 kids who’d love to punch each other out, it can get messy and emotional.

 1. Lie down on the ground – You can say anything you want, but you need to lie down on the ground without touching each other AND you have to look up at the ceiling.
 Trust me, I’ve tested this one and if you lie down looking at or facing each other, it doesn’t work nearly so well.